 Robert M. Edsel’s The Monuments Men: Allied Heroes, Nazi Thieves, and the Greatest Treasure Hunt in History is a terrific book regarding a part of World War II history that few are aware of.
-One of Hitler’s goals was to amass great art for his personal collection, and to built a museum and a cathedral in Linz, Austria.
+One of Hitler’s goals was to amass great art for his personal collection, and to build a museum and a cathedral in Linz, Austria.
 What Edsel calls a “backwater of factories and smoke” would become, in Hitler’s vision, a cultural center to rival anything Europe had ever seen, and in no small part, to vindicate Hitler’s rejection from the Academy of Fine Art Vienna.

 In addition, Herman Göring, Nazi Reichsmarschall, also wanted to create a personal collection of fine art, silver, and household items.